Cranzor/Inheritance-Chain-Mender/README.md

 ### Export Conversion (Experimental Usage)
 1. Add the plugin to your addons folder and back up your project.
 Make sure to enable the plugin.
 2. Export your project.
 If you are prompted with a message to update your scripts, click "Cancel" and reload your project.
+Your scripts will appear the same as they were before the export.
 3. **Highly recommended:** Recover the exported project with [Godot RE Tools](https://github.com/bruvzg/gdsdecomp) to make sure there are no errors in any scripts.
 This is the same environment modders will interact with.

 ## Conversion Process